gdrosos/bloat-study-artifact/README.md

 ```

 In addition, the above command will measure and output the number of LoC removed, which
-is reported on Section 3.4.
+is reported in Section 3.4.

 Moreover, to reproduce Figure 10, run: